Frequently Asked Questions

 The correct form of address for the Lord-Lieutenant is:

-Written: The Lady Colgrain, Her Majesty’s Lord-Lieutenant of Kent.
+Written: The Lady Colgrain, His Majesty’s Lord-Lieutenant of Kent.

 Salutation: Dear Lord-Lieutenant or Dear Lady Colgrain.